underpostnet/engine/hardhat/white-paper.md

 - **Transparency and Trust:** Smart contracts automate game mechanics and token issuance, creating a transparent and verifiable system that players can trust.
 - **Secure and Thriving Economy:** Blockchain technology provides a secure platform for in-game transactions and item trading, fostering a robust and player-driven economy.

-By implementing a decentralized solution, Cyberian Frontier aims to empower players, create a fair and transparent gaming environment, and innovative MMORPG experience.
+By implementing a distributed solution, Cyberian Frontier aims to empower players, create a fair and transparent gaming environment, and innovative MMORPG experience.

 ### 3. Technology Stack